Skip to content

 rm -rf ~/lab-project

-Next Up: Module 0.3: Process & Resource Survival Guide — Learn how to find running processes, monitor system resources, and stop runaway programs before they cause trouble.
+Module 0.3: Process & Resource Survival Guide teaches you how to inspect running processes, monitor resource pressure, and stop runaway work before it damages a Linux host or Kubernetes node.